yasir621/ahmad/README.md

 # ahmad
-this is my first repositry
+This is my first repositry\n
+Auther ahmad bilal